byu-dml/d3m-experimenter/README.md

   * Note: If you get a permission denied error, try rerunning the command with `sudo`
   * Note: if you have previously installed a d3m docker image before and this one is not working, try using `sudo docker-compose build` and try these steps again
   * If you don't want to use `sudo` follow the instructions [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)
-* Run `docker exec -it experimenter bash` to access the container from the command line
+* Run `sudo docker exec -it experimenter bash` to access the container from the command line

 Once inside the container you should be able to follow the instructions for d3m found [here](https://gitlab.com/datadrivendiscovery/d3m)
   * One example command is `python3 -m d3m.index search`.
 This will list all of the primitives inside of the container